enricostara/kotlin-cli-chat/README.md

 The chat default implementation uses a simple file-based communication protocol; therefore, users could use a network file system in local scenarios.

-It could also be that you decide, as an exercise, to fork this project and provide a more suitable server-based protocol.
+It may also be that you decide, as an exercise, to fork this project and provide a more suitable server-based protocol.

-This might be easy as I will keep the default protocol implementation behind an interface and bound only with the `file` schema.
+This could be easy as I will keep the default protocol implementation behind an interface and bound only to the `file` schema.
-So, for example, a new protocol could be added and implemented by calling a http-server using rest calls and bound to the `http` schema.
+For example, a new protocol could be added and implemented by calling an HTTP server using rest calls and associated with the `http` schema instead.